hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

    - If it is a user transaction, notifies if system file is updated and platform state is modified to the appropriate facilities
 5. **Exception Handling:** When any exception is thrown in the steps under 4, the following steps are executed:
-   - If any HandleException is thrown, rolls back the complete stack and charges the payer.
+   - If any WorkflowException is thrown, rolls back the complete stack and charges the payer.
 The payer is charged again because when stack is rolled back the previous charges to the payer are rolled back as well.
    - If there is a `ThrottleException` thrown, stack is rolled back and payer is charged without serviceFee.